-Maydevi Temple – A Buddhist Temple
+11. Maydevi Temple – A Buddhist Temple

 Other famous destinations are – Bodhgaya where he got illumination under the holy Bodhi tree; Sarnath (north of Varanasi) where he gave his 1st sermon & lessons and Kushinagar where his physical body passed on.
 These consecrated Buddhist places are in India except for the sanctuary in Lumbini in Nepal that was found near to the Indian outskirt.

-Boudhanath stupa – Tibetan Buddhists Place
+12. Boudhanath stupa – Tibetan Buddhists Place

 Bodnath was most likely worked in the 14th century after the Mughal intrusions.
 This temple is on the top of the list of things to do in Nepal.
 Today it becomes a necessary destination of journey and meditation for Tibetan Buddhists and nearby Nepalis.
 The spiritual aura of this majestic temple is beyond any description.
 Nepal tour is incomplete without paying a visit here.

-Maula Kalika Temple – A Popular Traveler Site
+13. Maula Kalika Temple – A Popular Traveler Site

 It is located in the premises of the sacred religious site “Devghat Dham”.
 The Maula Kalika temple is a famous religious journey & traveler site.
 This place is situated on the peak around a kilometer north of the East-West Highway in Gaindakot Municipality of Nawalparasi which lies in the lap of the Narayani River in the mid-part of Nepal.
 It takes 2 km trek to slope upward from 3 kilometers west of Narayan Garh of Chitwan Park.

-Devghat Dham – Religious Holy City
+14. Devghat Dham – Religious Holy City

 Devghat is a town in Tanahu District in the Gandaki Zone of central Nepal.
 This town is located at the intersection of the Seti Gandaki & Krishna Gandaki waterways and is one of the holiest destinations for Hindu folklore.
 It lies 150 km southwest of the capital Kathmandu district.
 Various Hindu temples and religious sites are there which is worth to visit.

-Tal Barahi Temple – Best Picnic Place in Nepal
+15. Tal Barahi Temple – Best Picnic Place in Nepal

 Tal Barahi Temple is a famous little pagoda-style place which is related to the God ‘Tal Barahi’.
 The unique structure of this temple is built of stone and has a ‘thatched’ rooftop.
 This Temple is on a little island in Fewa Lake.
 Tal Barahi is famous as most celebrated travel places in Nepal & numerous Hindu people come to venerate the deity.

-Pancha Kanya Temple – A Famous Religious Site
+16. Pancha Kanya Temple – A Famous Religious Site

 This Hindu destination is located toward the finish of the primary street of “Vijayapura Hill” at its most astonishing point in an isolated forested zone.
 There are 2 little sanctuaries on this site.
 The primary one has some lovely carvings and statues, generally speaking that it was the minimum enthralling of the 4 fundamental sanctuaries to watch in Dharan.

-Kathesimbhu Stupa – Tibetan Pilgrimage Sites
+17. Kathesimbhu Stupa – Tibetan Pilgrimage Sites

 Kathesimbhu Stupa is the 17th version of the well-known Swayambhunath temple and this Stupa is one of the most famous Tibetan pilgrimage sites in Kathmandu, Nepal.
 It is located between Thamel & Durbar Square and this stupa was constructed using the leftover materials from Swayambhunath Temple complex.

-Ashok Binayak Temple – A Lord Ganesha Temple
+18. Ashok Binayak Temple – A Lord Ganesha Temple

 This place of pilgrimage is one of the most vital shrines in the valley.
 Lord Ganesha is one of the most loved gods among the local people of Kathmandu and hence this holy place has thousands of visitors every single day from all over the world.

-Muktinath Temple – A Temple of Various Hindu Deities
+19. Muktinath Temple – A Temple of Various Hindu Deities

 This place covered in the small area and contains a human-sized luminous statue of Lord Vishnu known as Shri Mukti Narayana.
 It also has bronze pictures of Bhoo Devi (the Earth-goddess), the Goddesses Saraswati and Janaki Devi (Sita), Garuda (the mount of Vishnu), Luv-Kusha (the children of Rama & Sita) and the Sapt Rishis (7 Sages made by Lord Brahma).

-Guheswari Temple – Famous Temple of Goddess Parvati
+20. Guheswari Temple – Famous Temple of Goddess Parvati

 Guheswari temple also additionally spelled Guhyeshwari or Guhjeshwari is one of the respected blessed places in Kathmandu, Nepal.
 This temple is related to Goddess Parvati.
 It is trusted that Lord Shiva meandered the world assigning the collection of Sati after she consumed herself to death.
 Amid this procedure, her yoni (the female sexual image) fell at this place.